Ukraine: Ex-President Petro Poroshenko returns to face treason charges | DW | 17.01.2022

 Poroshenko is expected to head straight to court, where a judge will decide whether he should be taken into custody pending the investigation.

-As the former leader emerged outside the airport, he was greeted by a crowd of his supporters.
+As the former leader emerged outside the airport, he was greeted by thousands of his supporters.
 Some of them were waving the Ukrainian flag, while other carried posters and banners that read, "We need democracy," "Stop repressions" and "Hands off Poroshenko."

-"We are here to unite and defend Ukraine," Poroshenko told the crowd.
+"We are not here to protect Poroshenko, but to unite and protect Ukraine," he told the crowd.
 "Now I'm heading to the court where we'll give them a fight."

-Poroshenko insists that he is innocent and that the charges against him are trumped up by allies of his successor, President Volodymyr Zelenskiy in an attempt to discredit him.
+Poroshenko insists that he is innocent and that the charges against him are trumped up by allies of his successor, President Volodymyr Zelenskiyy in an attempt to discredit him.

+Poroshenko came back to Ukraine in defiance of authorities vowing to protect the former Soviet country from a possible Russian invasion.

+He accused Zelenskiyy of not doing enough to secure the country's borders and offered to help the government.

 adi/rs (Reuters, AP)